Fate/Grand Order – Absolute Demonic Front: Babylonia: Production

 Fate/Grand Order - Absolute Demonic Front: Babylonia was first announced on July 29, 2018 by Aniplex as an adaptation of the "Order VII: The Absolute Frontline in the War Against the Demonic Beasts: Babylonia" quest from Fate/Grand Order.
 Aniplex had previously launched a survey in January, asking fans what their favorite quest was, and what kind of future development they'd like to see for the franchise; the "Babylonia" quest and "TV anime" ranked first respectively.
 The anime is produced by CloverWorks.
 Toshifumi Akai is directing the series, while Miyuki Kuroki serves as assistant director, Takashi Takeuchi serves as lead character designer, Tomoaki Takase handles character designs, and Keita Haga and Ryo Kawasaki compose the series' music.

 Writing

-In an interview for Newtype magazine, CloverWorks producer Yūichi Fukushima stated that while the anime adaptation doesn't cover the beginning of the video game, it will be accessible even to those who don't play the game.
+In an interview for Newtype magazine, CloverWorks producer Yūichi Fukushima stated that while the anime adaptation does not cover the beginning of the video game, it will be accessible even to those who do not play the game.
 Shizuka Kurosaki said also that "Think of each adaptation as a different take on Chaldea and the Singularity.
 You don't need to watch the TV series before the films."